John of Austria

-John of Austria (Johann von Österreich, Juan de Austria, often called "Don Juan" in English but he is not the fictional rake); 24 February 1547 – 1 October 1578) was the illegitimate son of Charles V, Holy Roman Emperor.
-Charles V recognized him in a codicil to his will.
-John became a military leader in the service of his half-brother, King Philip II of Spain, Charles V's heir, and was addressed as a Don.
+John of Austria (Johann von Österreich, Juan de Austria, often called "Don Juan", "Don Juan of Austria", or "Don Juan of Lepanto" in English; 24 February 1547 – 1 October 1578) was the illegitimate son of Charles V, Holy Roman Emperor and a military leader in the service of the Spanish Empire under his half-brother, King Philip II of Spain.
 He is best known for his role as the admiral of the Holy League fleet at the Battle of Lepanto and as Governor of the Spanish Netherlands.